freejacque/markdown_assignments/w01_d02_code_snippets.md

 </br>

+`git add .` stages chnages made in the current file or folder.

-`git remote add origin ssh` used to establish a connection to a repo on GitHub.
+`git pull upstream master` used to pull files from the gildenstern repo on GitHub to my local repo.

 `git push origin master` used to send updated information to the repo on GitHub.
 Changes need to be pushed for a file to be updated on GitHub.

- `subl file_name` can be used to open a file in sublime text 2.
+`git remote add origin ssh` used to establish a connection to a repo on GitHub.

 `git remote add upstream ssh` helps establish access to the class gildenstern repo.

- `git pull upstream master` used to pull files from the gildenstern repo on GitHub to my local repo.
+`git remote -v` can be typed in terminal to check if you are tethered to a remote repo.

+`hub create` creates a repo on GitHub.

 `pry` used to code ruby from the terminal.

-`subl .bash_profile` used to open the bash profile for sublime.
+`subl .bash_profile` used to open the bash profile for sublime text 2.
 The bash profile can be used to add aliases for shortcuts in terminal.

-`git add .` stages chnages made in the current file or folder.

-`hub create` creates a repo on GitHub.

-`git remote -v` can be typed in terminal to check if you are tethered to a remote repo.
+`subl file_name` can be used to open a file in sublime text 2.